mikera/core.matrix/README.md

 ### Clojurescript

-To develop with clojurescript support you will need to add the cljs-dev profile like this:
+To develop for clojurescript you will need to use the cljs-dev profile like this:

     lein with-profile +cljs-dev repl

 or using figwheel:

-    lein with-profile +cljs-dev figwheel                                                                                                  (cljc ✗) -
+    lein with-profile +cljs-dev figwheel

+To build the Clojurescript unit tests you can run:

+    lein with-profile +cljs cljsbuild once

+and then load resources/public/test.html in a browser to run the tests.

 ### Status